sc420/pygame-rl/README.md

 The state contains several things that can be controlled.

 * Reset the state.
-The player positions, ball possession, and computer agent mode will be randomized.
+The agent positions, ball possession, and computer agent mode will be randomized.
 The time step will be set to 0.
 ```python
 state.reset()
 ```